Behind every successful company is a well-designed marketing plan.

 The more you know about your customer, the more capable you are of giving them the best experience.

 4. Research your competitors

-Whatever your product or service may be, there is always competition for your target market.
+Whatever your product or service, there is always competition for your target market.

 It is rare for small business owners to study their competitors in depth or to identify companies outside their industry that have just as much ability to attract customers.

 You can devise strategies by understanding your competitors’ competitive advantages and how they might respond to your offerings.

 By identifying competitors, you can differentiate your business by providing consumers with what your competitors may lack.

 As part of your market research, you can also conduct a SWOT analysis of your competitors.
 Learn what they are doing, what works for them, and how you can improve.

 Consider looking into the following aspects when researching your competitors:

 - Products or services they are best known for